bchenusc/USC-GGJ14-OutOfFocus-Game/README.md

 Overview
 -------
-**[1337 GAME TITLE]** is a top-down 2D puzzle adventure game with limited field of vision in which only objects that are within the player's field of view are active (i.e. if you don't look at a door that is closing, it won't continue to close until you look at it again).
+**Out of Focus** is a top-down 2D puzzle adventure game with limited field of vision in which only objects that are within the player's field of view are active (i.e. if you don't look at a door that is closing, it won't continue to close until you look at it again).
 To get around this limitation, the player has the ability to place a "camcorder" that provides a live view of a distant location, meaning that the object that the camera can see acts as if it is being viewed by the player.

 Premise / Setting
 -------
-**THIS IS WHERE SOMEONE PUTS SOME STORYLINE TO FIT THIS GAME!**
+"I've always been called narrow sighted... and narrow minded. <br />
+In my world, things only existif if I know about it. <br />
+As a result, the people around me have left, leaving me alone. <br />
+So I stay here in my house. <br />
+Creating puzzles for myself. <br />
+Hoping that one day, I can see as the world sees..."

 Platform